 Not available for general enrolment.

-This course allows for a special topic of study for individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
+This course allows individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
 Part of the course may be delivered at ANU before departure.
-Delivery of the course will potentially be a combination of lectures, field trips, workshops or practical work.
-The subject of topics will vary depending on offerings from the College of Health and Medicine or the College of Science.
+Delivery of the course will potentially be a combination of lectures, field trips, workshops and/or practical work.
+The subject of topics will vary depending on offerings from the College of Science.

 Upon successful completion, students will have the knowledge and skills to:

-- Understanding of specialist bodies of knowledge within the Science discipline.
+- Understand specialist bodies of knowledge within the Science discipline.

-- Understanding and application of the scientific process to a specific field of science.
+- Understand and apply the scientific process to a specific field of Science.

-Some study tours are offered on a regular or semi regular basis, click through the links for more details:
+Some study tours are offered on a semi regular basis, click on the links below for more details:

-To enrol in this course, students will need to send an expression of interest to email@example.com.
-Those students selected for enrollment will be informed and provided with a permission code.
+To enrol in this course, students will need to send an expression of interest to firstname.lastname@example.org.
+Those students selected for enrolment will be informed and provided with a permission code.

-- Assessment of the special topics course will depend on the nature and structure of the course.
+- Assessment of this special topics course will depend on the nature and structure of the course topic.
 The details of the project and assessment items will be negotiated and agreed upon prior to formal enrolment in the course.
 (100) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.